 As discussed in Section 4.2.2, there could be some economic costs for fishermen if gear specifications require purchase of additional line and marking supplies.
 This could affect business cost decisions, which may have some negative effects on crew and associated shoreside support.
 Under Alternative 1 (No Action), these effects would not be expected because the black sea bass pot fishermen are already required to have the ALWTRP gear specifications.
-Changing the specified breaking strength under Alternative 2 - Preferred Alternative 4 would likely increase business costs for some black sea bass pot fishermen by requiring new gear to

-2b would likely have similar effects on black sea bass pot fishermen, because if the breaking strength or gear marking is required in only one part of the year (Sub-alternative 2a) would likely be as much of a burden in terms of requiring new or additional gear purchases as a year-round requirement (Sub-alternative 2b).
-Changing the specified breaking strength under Sub-alternative 2a would have the same effects on fishermen and communities in Florida, South Carolina, and Georgia as under Alternative 1 (No Action).
+Changing the specified breaking strength under Alternative 2 - Preferred Alternative 4 would likely increase business costs for some black sea bass pot fishermen by requiring new gear to meet the requirements.
+The time periods specified in Sub-Alternative 2a and Sub-Alternative 2b would likely have similar effects on black sea bass pot fishermen, because if the breaking strength or gear marking is required in only one part of the year (Sub-alternative 2a) would likely be as much of a burden in terms of requiring new or additional gear purchases as a yearround requirement (Sub-alternative 2b).
+Changing the specified breaking strength under Subalternative 2a would have the same effects on fishermen and communities in Florida, South Carolina, and Georgia as under Alternative 1 (No Action).
 However, Sub-alternative 2a would be expected to have some impact on black sea bass pot fishermen working in North Carolina because different gear would be required.
 Sub-alternative 2b would be expected to affect all black sea bass pot fishermen by increasing gear costs.
 The gear marking requirement in Preferred Alternative 4 may be beneficial to the black sea bass pot fishermen by allowing NMFS to better identify gear associated with entanglements, which could help decipher entanglements with gear from other fisheries from black sea bass pot gear.